2.4 Acquiree Financial Statements Required in SEC Filings

 - Registration statements filed on Form S-4 or proxy statements for targets in SPAC transactions (see Section 2.4.6).

-An acquiree’s financial statements are not required in annual or
+Note that an acquiree’s financial statements are not required in annual or quarterly

-acquiree of the acquiree do not have to be filed along with the significant
+the financial statements of the acquiree’s acquiree do not have to be filed along

-acquiree’s financial statements unless the significant acquiree's financial
+with the significant acquiree’s financial statements unless the significant

-statements would be misleading or substantially incomplete without them.
+acquiree’s financial statements would be misleading or substantially incomplete

 Additional considerations are necessary in the application of